astutespruce/sarp-connectivity/README.md

 -   `Z` refers to a bug fix version, and is used when new results are released due to bugs in the analysis code.

 This version is displayed to end users as the data version.

+The `date` property needs to be set to the date the data were last downloaded.

 ## Credits